 “Both in leadership and risk, Tybee Island is at the front lines of sea-level rise adaptation,” said Jason Evans, an assistant professor of environmental science, now at Stetson University.
 “This plan analyzes how sea-level rise could disrupt economic activities on the island and whether proposed adaptation actions would pay off in the end.”

 During the planning process, outreach efforts and public town hall meetings engaged more than 4,000 people, helping to raise awareness of the city's vulnerabilities and set planning priorities.
 This research has also resulted in tangible savings.
-The Tybee Island Sea Level Rise Adaptation Plan directly impacted the economy of Tybee Island by helping to improve the City’s rating under FEMA’s Community Rating System (see link at right, under Tools).
+The Tybee Island Sea Level Rise Adaptation Plan directly impacted the economy of Tybee Island by helping to improve the City’s rating under FEMA’s Community Rating System.
 During the planning process, Tybee Island went from a class 7 to 5 in Community Rating System, enabling savings of $3 million on flood insurance for property owners on the island.

 Funded by the NOAA’s National Sea Grant College Program, the City of Tybee Island Sea Level Rise Adaptation Plan has emerged as a model for other coastal communities across the country.